 The problem with wood ash is that it only deters these critters when it’s dry.
 You would need to reapply wood ash to your hosta garden after every rain or watering for it to be an effective deterrent.

-This seems like a pain for the average gardener, and would also be a detriment to your hosta’s soil as too much wood ash would increase the pH substantially over time.
+This seems like a pain for the average gardener, and would also be a detriment to your hosta’s soil as too much wood ash would in time increase the pH substantially.

 Maybe this method would work in an arid environment with a plant like cacti, but hostas need consistent watering.
 Thus, this is a pretty ineffective method for keeping slugs and snails out of your garden bed.